Alight Inc. (ALIT) Shares Down Despite Recent Market Volatility

-Alight Inc. (NYSE: ALIT)’s stock price has decreased by -1.22 compared to its previous closing price of 9.84.
-Despite this, the company has seen a gain of 1.46% in its stock price over the last five trading days.
+Alight Inc. (NYSE: ALIT)’s stock price has decreased by -1.80 compared to its previous closing price of 9.99. but the company has seen a 0.93% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Alight Inc. (NYSE: ALIT) Right Now?